andyhomecode/lightbox-andy/DEVELOPMENT.md

 - Runs on Ubuntu linux and Windows and maybe Mac
 - Java, designed to be as portable as possible

+## Specific Code Features

+- prebuffering and prescaling images when opening folder to improve UI when editing
+- TODO: may need to batch the preloading if memory becomes a concern.

 ## Development Guidelines

 You are my coding copilot.